kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

     The output will look similar to this:

     ![](./Images/df.png)

     ![](./Images/df1.png)

     ![](./Images/df2.png)

-## Task 6 : Use delta tables for streaming data
+## Task 6: Use delta tables for streaming data

-Delta lake supports streaming data.
+Delta Lake supports streaming data.
 Delta tables can be a *sink* or a *source* for data streams created using the Spark Structured Streaming API.
-In this example, you'll use a delta table as a sink for some streaming data in a simulated internet of things (IoT) scenario.
+In this example, you'll use a delta table as a sink for some streaming data in a simulated Internet of Things (IoT) scenario.

 1. Add a new code cell in the notebook.
 Then, in the new cell, add the following code and run it: